nod0n/calamares_wiki/Translate-Guide.md

 is completed, the language will be moved from one completion-status to another within the Calamares code.

-With Calamares release 3.2.19 (february 2020) it is much easier to test translations without bulding Calamares.
-See below.

-If you have a `.ts` file, you can test an **existing** translation (updates, modifications) with Calamares.
-You will need the Qt translation tools installed -- in particular, you need to be able to run `lrelease` (or `lrelease-qt5`) to build a `.qm` file.
+If you have Calamares installed, you can test new translations (as long as the language is enabled for users, e.g. isn't on the "bad" list) without building Calamares.
+You will need the `.ts` file for the translation, and the Qt translation tools installed -- in particular, you need to be able to run `lrelease` (or `lrelease-qt5`) to build a `.qm` file.

 In general: